hsu000001/IEDAEarthChem_paper/figures/TAS-dacite-chemistry/caption.md

-**Figure 2.** Two TAS (Total Alkali versus Silica) diagrams showing that the author-designated classification of a rock classification (samples called “dacite” in the published work) (a) varies significantly from the chemically-determined definition (samples with the chemical composition of dacite (b).
+**Figure 2b.** Two TAS (Total Alkali versus Silica) diagrams showing samples that match the chemically-determined definition of dacite (contrast with Figure 2a).